 Can’t Get Your Tongue Round That

 Russian has the same word for language and tongue too, язык.
-This means that on some restaurant menus that have undergone some mangled translation to Russian, you’ll sometimes see a “salad with a language,” rather than a salad served with tongue meat.
+This means that on some restaurant menus that have undergone some mangled translation to Russian, you will sometimes see a ‘salad with a language’, rather than a salad served with tongue meat.

 The word for salad can also throw some translations.
 Russians use the word салат to refer to both salad and lettuce.
-This can lead to some big problems being had in the produce section of the supermarket!
+This can lead to some big problems occurring in the produce section of the supermarket!